draeger-lab/SPECIMEN/docs/source/index.rst

 Currently, ``SPECIMEN`` includes the following pipelines:

 - | ``CMPB`` - CarveMe + ModelPolisher based:
-  | This pipeline curated the model based on a CarveMe draft model and additional input.
+  | This pipeline curates the model based on a CarveMe draft model and additional input.
 - | ``HQTB`` - high-quality template based:
   | Curates a model based on the annotated genome, a high-quality template model and additional database information.